aqjune/hol-light-materials/Setup.md

 # Now you have 'hol.sh' .
 ```

+**s2n-bignum**.
+If you want to build s2n-bignum proofs, you will want HOL Light with module compilation turned on.
+Please see the 'Compiling HOL Light proofs' section below.

 ## 2. Setting up VSCode

 It is possible to just rely on `hol.sh` and a text editor to develop,